nicholaskajoh/alphacoder.xyz/content/blog/html-css-js.md

 In summary, html is all about elements/tags and their attributes.
 Really simple stuff.
 There are a ton of html tags and attributes.
 Now you know the basics, go learn all the other html elements.
 Here's a list of all html elements and their attributes.

 **NB:** I recommend [VS Code](https://code.visualstudio.com/download) if you don't yet have a proper text editor/IDE.
-VS Code includes support for syntax highlighting and intelligent code completion which makes it easier and faster to wrtite code.
+VS Code includes support for syntax highlighting and intelligent code completion which makes it easier and faster to write code.

 # CSS
 CSS stands for Cascading Style Sheets.
 You probably didn't know that (lol).
-It is a language that "describes the style of an HTML document".
+It is a language that "describes the style of a HTML document".
 It specifies how html elements should be displayed.

 ## How it works
 There a ton of CSS properties to style an html element/a set of html elements.
 To apply a given style, you type the property name and value like so: